AnkitsFSD/GitHub/README.md

 # GitHub
-We are here to learn git .
+We are here to learn git.